Remember back to art class in 3rd grade? It may be a long time ago but I think that everyone has seen or used a color wheel.

 On the second wheel, each of the colors has white added.
 Again, they are more and more muted even though they are getting lighter, they are not getting brighter but they are getting lighter.
 Anytime you add a color to another, the colors have to get more muted…it's the law!
 Colors with white added are called tints.

 3) Monochromatic – Monochromatic schemes are ones which use tints and tones of the same color.
-A monochromatic scheme is the most restful of all.
+A monochromatic scheme is the most restful of all and one of the most difficult to balance.